Pages in the Evaluation Phase

-Instructional Design Toolkit
+Evaluating Instructional Design

-Evaluation is the systematic determination of merit, worth, and significance of a learning or training process by using criteria against a set of standards.
+Evaluation is the systematic determination of merit, worth, and significance of a learning or training process by comparing criteria against a set of standards.
 While the evaluation phase is often listed last in the ISD process, it is actually ongoing throughout the entire process.
 This is what partially makes ISD or ADDIE a dynamic process rather than just a waterfall or linear process.
-The primary purpose is to ensure that the stated goals of the learning process will actually meet the required business need.
-Thus, it is performed not only at the end of the process, but also during the last phase first four phases of the ISD process:
+This dynamic process of evaluation can best be shown with this model (Department of the Army, 2011):

 The two main requirements that must be performed during the evaluation phase are, 1) ensuring the learners can actually meet the new performance standards once they have completed their training and returned to their jobs; 2) ensuring that the business need or goal is actually being met.